JamieElls/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M08L01_Explore_Power_BI.md

 1. Wait for the install to complete.

 ### Task 2 – Test the Functionality of the Dashboard
-~In this task, you unpublish the Accounts with the same website rule.~

 1. You should be presented with a list of content installed with the sample data pack.